hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

 https://create.arduino.cc/projecthub/user1382012/magic-wand-29fa3b

-since I don't have an accelerometer connected to the Portenta, not really interested in this yet.
-Presntly I will just test the Heloow_world
+since I don't have an accelerometer connected to the Portenta, I am not really interested in this yet.
+Presntly I will just test the Heloow_world.
+A bit of a concern is that the Heloo_world works fine on the Nano 33 BLE sense using the regular Nano board manager, but I am having some issues using the mBED version for the Nano 33 BLE.
+The port finding and labelling is not working.

-A few other tutorials for a camera connected arduino are here
+A few other TensorflowLT tutorials for a camera connected arduino are here

 https://github.com/arduino/ArduinoTensorFlowLiteTutorials